tommytracey/AIND-Capstone/README.md

 ##### &nbsp;

 ## Approach
+Below is a summary of the various preprocessing and modeling steps.
+The high-level steps include:

+1. Preprocessing: load and examine data, cleaning, tokenization, padding
+1. Modeling: build, train, and test the model
+1. Prediction: generate specific translations of English to French, and compare the output translations to the ground truth translations
+1. Iteration: iterate on the model, experimenting with different architectures

+For a more detailed walkthrough including the source code, check out the Jupyter notebook in the main directory ([machine_translation.ipynb](https://github.com/tommytracey/AIND-Capstone/blob/master/machine_translation.ipynb)).

+### Preprocessing
+- cleaning
+- tokenization
-- _in progress_
+- padding

+### Modeling

-Here we test different RNN architectures:
+Here we evaluate different RNN architectures:
   - simple
   - embeddings
   - encoder-decoder
+  - bidirectional (backward and forward context)
   - GRU
-  - bidirectional
-  - LSTM (not tested)
+  - LSTM (not tested in this project, but done is separate Udacity project found [here](https://github.com/tommytracey/udacity/tree/master/deep-learning-nano/projects/4-language-translation#build-the-neural-network)
-  - attention (not tested)

 ##### &nbsp;